juicedata/juicefs/docs/en/development/data_structures.md

 There are a few fields that need clarification.

-- Atime/Atimensec: set only when the file is created and when `SetAttr` is actively called, while accessing and modifying the file normally does not affect the Atime value
+- Atime/Atimensec: set only when the file is created and when `SetAttr` is actively called, while accessing and modifying the file usually does not affect the Atime value
 - Nlink
   - Directory file: initial value is 2 ('.' and '..'), add 1 for each subdirectory
   - Other files: initial value is 1, add 1 for each hard link created